-At that meeting the newly formed committee moved that the annual membership fees due as of 1st November be 10/- ($1) for seniors and juniors under 16yrs 5/- (50c) Entry fee per race was set at 6d (5c).
+At that meeting, the newly formed committee moved that the annual membership fees due as of 1st November be 10/- ($1) for seniors and juniors under 16yrs 5/- (50c) Entry fee per race set at 6d (5c).
 The track season to officially start on the 1st November and the Road season conclude with the Club championship held over 10 miles of the “schoolboy’s course” with both a mass start and a sealed handicap.
 The meeting was signed off by the new president George Martin.

 The Club held road racing from May to October over distances of around 10miles and it was usually out-and-back, as there were very few sealed connecting roads.

 Track racing was held on the trotting track around the football Oval in the Leongatha recreational reserve between November and March each year.
 The Club had to share it with the horse trainers’ and the Cricket Club with riders often having to contend with the rough gravel surface left by the trotters training on the track.
 The agreement with the horse trainers’ was for them to smooth the surface after their training with a ‘Drag’ made by George Martin.
-On Saturday afternoon’s when cricket was played, racing took place during change-of-over’s.
+On the Saturday afternoons when cricket was being played, racing would take place during change-of-over’s.

-The very first race was held with just 3 riders, a month later 5 and at end of the road season, there were 20 on 7th November.
+The very first race was held with just 3 riders, a month later 5 and on 7th November at end of the road season, there were 20.